US/EU – Steps for Whois

 need: The country has a duty of care with regard to the correctness of the registered data.

-suggestion: US/EU lawyers formulate a country’s legal basis for a web domain overview;
+suggestion: US/EU lawyers formulate a country’s legal basis for a web domain overview.

 Fields and values